mbuckaway/LLRPToolkit/README.md

 The cmakefiles assume LIBXML2 and LIBXLST are installed on the platform for MacOSX and Linux.

 To build, do the following:
+On Mac/Linux, run "bash build.sh"

+On Windows, run build.cmd.

+To build it manually, run:
 1) mkdir build
 2) cd build
 3) cmake ..